Aluminium foil: Uses

-Aluminium foil is widely sold into the consumer market, such as for barbecuing delicate foods.
+Aluminium foil is widely sold into the consumer market, such as for wrapping leftovers to be stored in a refrigerator or barbecuing delicate foods.

 As with all metallic items, it reacts to being placed in a microwave oven.
 This is because of the electromagnetic fields of the microwaves inducing electric currents in the foil and high potentials at the sharp points of the foil sheet; if the potential is sufficiently high, it will cause electric arcing to areas with lower potential, even to the air surrounding the sheet.
 Modern microwave ovens have been designed to prevent damage to the cavity magnetron tube from microwave energy reflection, and aluminium packages designed for microwave heating are available.

 Submerged in a baking soda solution, it can be used to polish metals such as silver and gold via electrolytic cleaning, as it is a more reactive metal than either.
 A similar method can be used to produce silver substrates for Raman spectrography.

 Environmental issues

 Some aluminium foil products can be recycled at around 5% of the original energy cost.